Varroa: History and behavior

 They were discovered in the United States in 1987, in New Zealand in 2000, and in the United Kingdom in 1992.

-Australia was free of the mites until a routine inspection at the Port of Newcastle on 22 June, 2022 detected an infestation.
+Australia was free of the mites until a routine inspection at the Port of Newcastle on 22 June 2022 detected an infestation.
 Eradication is unlikely because no other introduction elsewhere in the world has been eradicated.
+On 9 November 2023, ABC News reported that researchers have predicted the extinction of feral bees in Australia within three years because of the spreading Varroa mite infestation.

 Bee-breeding efforts to develop resistance against Varroa are ongoing.
-The USDA has developed a line of bees which uses Varroa-sensitive hygiene to remove reproductive mites.
+The USDA has developed a line of bees that uses Varroa-sensitive hygiene to remove reproductive mites.
 This line is now being distributed to beekeepers to be used as part of their integrated pest management programs.

+Varroosis

+The infestation and subsequent parasitic disease caused by mites in the genus Varroa is called varroosis.
+Sometimes, the incorrect names varroatosis or varroasis are used.
+A parasitic disease name must be formed from the taxonomic name of the parasite and the suffix -osis as provided in the Standardised Nomenclature by the World Association for the Advancement of Veterinary Parasitology.
+For example, the World Organisation for Animal Health (OIE) uses the name varroosis in the OIE Terrestrial Manual.

+Treatments

+The chemical treatment of Varroa mites in common beehives typically uses an alcohol wash which causes significant consequential damage to the honey bee population or the use of organic acids such as oxalic acid which is harmful to the mite but not the honey bee.
+Best results are obtained during periods of low or no brooding given the difficulty of applying medication to the brood and is often dispersed through a small vaporiser to distribute the acid within the hive.
+Commercial treatments such as Apistan and Apivar are commonly used as well.

 Species

 The genus Varroa contains these species: